The permutation group is represented as the factor group

 subgroup of order 6 containing our .

-our , which is a dihedral group of order .
+, which is a dihedral group of order

 6-sets.